EleutherAI/ccs/joss/paper.md

 Nonetheless, current unsupervised probing methods still face challenges [@farquhar2023].
 These issues underscore the need for tools that enable researchers to easily train, investigate, and compare probes while analyzing the internal representations of language models.
 In this context, one aim of our ccs library is to provide a testbed that allows researchers to experiment with existing unsupervised probing methods—and compare them with their supervised counterparts—to elicit latent knowledge (ELK [@christiano2021]) from within the activations of a language model.

+See Section [Example Usage](#Example Usage: Comparing unsupervised and supervised probes) for a simple example usage of the library.

 # Implementation

 The `ccs` library is developed to provide both the original and an enhanced version of the Contrast-Consistent Search (CCS) method described in the paper "Discovering Latent Knowledge in Language Models Without Supervision" by @burns2022.